Keeping students safe

 If a student is sick or injured, host employers must seek immediate medical help.
 Call 000 in an emergency.

 The student carries a contact card with emergency contact details and their Medicare number.
 Emergency contacts must be available while the student is at workplace learning.
+For further information on Emergency Contacts see document below:

 Host employers will contact the school and EVET provider, where relevant, as soon as possible about a sick or injured student.
 Workers compensation claims are not lodged.